snugbrick/snugbrick/README.md

    > Tend to use Java & Kotlin，studing c/cpp & js/ts and more<br>

-   > A high school student，not much time for development :/<br>
+   > High school student, don't have time to write large projects :/<br>

    > ~~Looking for some partners~~ <br>